serjiokov/waterpool/README.md

 # The waterpool simple computation algorithm
-## Based on defined landscape pints computed by:
+## Based on defined landscape the volume of pints computed by:
   1. Horizontal and vertical approach
   2. Left-Right asymmetric approach